ViniciusSouza/temporal-samples/README.md

 ## temporal-samples

-This repository holds samples of workflows and activities written in .NET for the Uber Temporal platform.
+This repository holds samples of workflows and activities written in .NET for the Temporal platform.
 These have been tested on Windows and Mac OS/X using Visual Studio.
 We'll have you run these workflows against Temporal/Cassandra running locally as a Docker container.

 ### Requirements